 - I. Home education programs shall adhere to the provisions of Florida Statutes. - II.
-The following provisions shall govern home education programs: - A. The parent, as defined by 1000.21, F.S., shall - 1.
-Notify the Superintendent or designee in writing within thirty (30) days of the establishment of a home education program.
+The following provisions shall govern home education programs: - A. The parent, as defined by 1000.21, F.S., shall - Notify the Superintendent or designee in writing within thirty (30) days of the establishment of a home education program.
 The notice shall be signed by the parent and include the names, addresses, and birth dates of all children who shall be enrolled in the program.
+The Superintendent shall accept the notice and immediately register the home education program upon receipt of the notice.
 Copies of applicable Florida Statutes and the home education policy will be given to the parent and a conference to discuss the requirements will be held with the parent. - 2.
 Maintain a portfolio of records and materials for a period of two (2) years.
 Contents of the portfolio shall include: - a.
 A log made contemporaneously with the instruction, which designates by title the reading material being used; and - b.
 Samples of any writings, worksheets, workbooks, and creative materials used or developed by the student.